bitovi/academy/src/javascript/8-promises.md

 returns a promise, so `breedsPromise` took on the behavior of the result of `response.json()`.

 > NOTE: The process of reducing nested observables into a single observable is often called flattening.
-> This is what it's called in RxJS's [mergeAll](https://rxjs-dev.firebaseapp.com/api/operators/mergeAll).
+> This is what it’s called in RxJS's [mergeAll](https://rxjs-dev.firebaseapp.com/api/operators/mergeAll).

 The following shows using a `delay()` function to delay when `countPromise` completes by 3 seconds. `delay` returns a promise that resolves after 3 seconds.